Does Care/of, the celebrity-endorsed vitamin service, live up to the hype?

 While vitamins have grown increasingly popular, their health benefits have proven unclear in scientific studies.
 Some scientists even report high doses of vitamins can be harmful to your health, not to mention they aren’t subject to approval by the Food and Drug Administration.
 Make sure to consult your doctor before taking vitamins.

 Want to read more from the Lifetime Subscriber series?
-Check out my review of Rent the Runway.
+Check out our review of Rent the Runway.

 Image: Phillip Blackowl